Gorilla Trekking Uganda Ultimate Guide and Top Gorilla Tours

 Where to Stay on a Gorilla Safari?

-A complete gorilla safari in Uganda, Rwanda or the Democratic Republic of Congo requires you to book a right accommodation option.
+A complete gorilla trekking in Uganda or Rwanda and the Democratic Republic of Congo requires you to book a right accommodation option.

 Accommodation options for visitors on Congo gorilla safari to spend a night in Virunga National Park include Mikeno Lodge, Kibumba Tented Camp, Tchegera Island Camp, Lulimbi Tented Camp, Nyiragongo Summit Shelters and Bukima Tented Camp.